WCSCourses/GSBAfrica2023/modules/Module5/Module5_Session1_practical_assignment.docx.md

 ```

 Now let’s run the variant calling again, this time adding the `-a AD` option.
 We will also add the
-`-Ou` option so that it streams a binary uncompressed BCF into call.
+`-Ou` option so that it streams a binary uncompressed BCF into the `call` subcommand.
 This is to avoid the unnecessary CPU overhead of formatting the internal binary format to plain text VCF only to be immediately formatted back to the internal binary format again.

 ```
 bcftools mpileup -a AD -f hg38_chr22.fasta NA19042_region.bam -Ou | bcftools call -mv -o out.vcf
 ```

 #### 1.3.1	Exercises

-Look at the content of the VCF file produced above and answers the questions that follow.
+Look at the content of the VCF file produced above and answer the questions that follow.

 Q1: What is the reference allele and the alternate allele at position 42126611?